 Stay up to date

-For computers already running Windows 10 on the Current Branch or Current Branch for Business, new upgrades will periodically be deployed, approximately two to three times per year.
+For computers already running Windows 10 on the Semi-Annual Channel, new upgrades will be deployed two times per year.
 You can deploy these upgrades by using a variety of methods:

-Windows Server Update Services (WSUS), for devices configured to pull updates from internal servers after they are approved (deploying like an update).
-Note that this will require updates to WSUS, which are only available for Windows Server 2012 and Windows Server 2012 R2, not previous versions.
+- Windows Server Update Services (WSUS), for devices configured to pull updates from internal servers after they are approved (deploying like an update).

-System Center Configuration Manager vNext software update capabilities (deploying like an update).
+- Configuration Manager software update capabilities (deploying like an update).

-Note that these upgrades (which are installed differently than monthly updates) will leverage an in-place upgrade process.
+These upgrades (which are installed differently than monthly updates) leverage an in-place upgrade process.
 Unlike updates, which are relatively small, these upgrades will include a full operating system image (around 3 GB for 64-bit operating systems), which requires time (1-2 hours) and disk space (approximately 10 GB) to complete.
 Ensure that the deployment method you use can support the required network bandwidth and/or disk space requirements.

-Over time, this upgrade process will be optimized to reduce the overall time and network bandwidth consumed.
+The upgrade process is also optimized to reduce the overall time and network bandwidth consumed.